-Tanner Hall, completed in 1963, has classroom and lab space for classes taught in College Prep, business programs, and Distance Learning.
-A computer lab was added in 1994.
+Tanner Hall, completed in 1963, has classroom space for classes taught in College Prep.
+The MDCC Campus Police, Bookstore, and the Pathfinders are also located in Tanner Hall.
 The building is named in honor of E. A. Tanner, former member of the Board of Trustees from Sunflower County.
-MDCC Campus Police and Bookstore were relocated in Tanner Hall while a new student union is being constructed.

 The Allen-Foley Career-Technical Center provides classroom and laboratory space for the career and technical programs.
 The Center, completed in 1977, is named in honor of Otis W. Allen, a former member of the Board of Trustees from Leflore County and Charles Foley, former Dean of the Career-Technical Center.
-Classroom space was remodeled to house the ABE/GED program in the Center during 2005.
-The ABE/GED classroom is named the Dr. Farilyn Bell ABE/GED Classroom in honor of the first director of the ABE/GED program, Dr. Farilyn Bell.
+Classroom space was remodeled to house the ABE program in the Center during 2005.
+The ABE classroom is named the first director of the ABE program, Dr. Farilyn Bell.